The Real Housewives of Beverly Hills season 1

 The first season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from October 14, 2010 to February 15, 2011, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Taylor Armstrong, Camille Grammer, Adrienne Maloof, Kim Richards, Kyle Richards and Lisa Vanderpump.
 The season consisted of 17 episodes.

-The seasons executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.
+The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 On March 10, 2010, The Real Housewives of Beverly Hills was announced as the sixth installment in the network's The Real Housewives franchise.

 In June 2010, production for the first season was revealed to have been underway.

 On August 31, 2010, the full cast, trailer and premiere date were announced.

 The season premiere "Life, Liberty and the Pursuit of Wealthiness" aired on October 14, 2010, while the thirteenth episode "Unforgivable" served as the season finale, and was aired on January 20, 2011.

 On January 27 and February 1, 2011, a two-part reunion aired.

 On February 8, 2011, a "Lost Footage" episode aired.

 On February 15, 2011, an extended version of "The Dinner Party From Hell" titled "Dinner Party From Hell: Producers Cut" aired, which marked the conclusion of the season.

 The seasons executive produces are Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen; it is produced and distributed by Evolution Media.